Virgin Media One: Irish-produced programming

 Virgin Media Ireland programming has often been criticised for having no "distinctive, clearly Irish identity".
 In spring 2008, a major effort was made by the station to change this situation.
 In general Virgin Media Ireland spends around €10 million on its Irish productions each year.
 In 2008 it significantly increased the number of prime time shows produced in Ireland.
 Under current broadcasting legislation, Virgin Media One is required to use 15% of its total Irish production budget for independent productions.
 Since 2004 independent productions for the network have been able to avail of the BAI's Sound and Vision Fund, a fund provided to the Broadcasting Authority of Ireland (BAI) from the licence fee.
 In 2008 independent producers received €3million from the Sound and Vision fund for programming that they produced for the network.

 News and current affairs

 Virgin Media News provides national Irish and international news through television, online, on-demand and on mobile.
-The news service begins at 07:00 with regularly bulletins featured on Ireland AM until 10:30.
-The main news bulletins on Virgin Media One are Virgin Media News at 12.30, Virgin Media News at 5.30, Virgin Media News at 8.00, plus Virgin Media News on Two on Virgin Media Two.
-On Virgin Media Three, 60 Second Update bulletins are broadcast throughout prime-time.
+The news service begins at 07:00 with regularly bulletins featured on Ireland AM until 10:00.
+The main news bulletins on Virgin Media One are Virgin Media News at 12.30, Virgin Media News at 5.30, Virgin Media News at 7.00, plus “Virgin Media News: Week In Review” and “The Big Interview”.